-Underpinned by the country’s second-largest film production industry – Telugu Film, commonly known as ‘Tollywood’ – and bolstered by emerging biotech and pharmaceutical industries, Hyderabad has one of the fastest growing economies in India.
+Underpinned by one of the country’s largest film production industries – Telugu Film, commonly known as ‘Tollywood’ – and bolstered by emerging biotech and pharmaceutical industries, Hyderabad has one of the fastest growing economies in India.
 Due to the high number of IT-related companies that have established headquarters and large campuses there; Hyderabad has recently earned the nick-name ‘Cyberabad’.

 The official language of Hyderabad is Telugu.
 Reflecting the diversity of the region, Urdu, English and Hindi are also spoken.
 Although Hindus form a majority in the city, Muslims constitute about 40 percent of the population and they form the largest Muslim community in Andhra Pradesh.

 Hyderabad has a rich history that is expressed through cosmopolitan culture and architecture.
 It is a city that welcomes people of different religions, languages and races.

 The region has hot summers from late February to early June, a monsoon season from late June to early October, followed by a pleasant winter until early February.
 It has several well-known tourist attractions, including Charminar, Qutubshahi Tombs, Golconda Fort and the Zoological Gardens.